-- regular management meetings

-- regular review of management information

-- regular compliance and monitoring

-- regular risk assessments as part of the firm's ICAAP process

-- a) Capital risk management: The firm's capital resources are comprised only of core tier one capital, specifically equity share capital, share premium account and audited retained earnings.
-Although no longer regulated by the FCA, the firm's tier one capital and deductions continue to follow the principles adopted when regulated by the FCA as "good business practice" and are summarised as follows:
+Capital Risk Management: The firm's capital resources are comprised only of core tier one capital, specifically equity share capital, share premium account, and audited retained earnings.
+Although no longer regulated by the FCA (Financial Conduct Authority), the firm's tier one capital and deductions continue to follow the principles adopted when regulated by the FCA as "good business practice" and are summarised as follows:

 \$'000

 Permanent equity capital 493

 Share premium account 1,668

-Audited reserves 2,033
+Audited reserves 2,678

-Tier 1 capital before deduction 4,194
+Tier 1 capital before deduction 4,839

-Fixed overhead requirement (772)
+Fixed Overhead requirement (910)

-Surplus of own funds 3,422
+Surplus of own funds 3,929

-Compliance with BIPRU 3, 4, 6, 7 and 10:
+Compliance with BIPRU 3,4,6, and 10:

-As a limited licence firm, the firm would be required to hold minimum capital computed as the higher of:

-- its fixed overhead requirement and - the sum of its credit risk and market risk requirements.
+As a limited license firm, the firm would be required to hold a minimum capital computed as the higher of its fixed overhead requirement and the sum of its credit risk and market risk requirements.